-In RevOps, data quality isn’t just an operational necessity—it’s the foundation of your entire go-to-market strategy.
-In the three-tier RevOps data quality model, the first and foundational tier is technical quality, which ensures your data is trustworthy.
-Without it, the proverbial “garbage in, garbage out” principle will undermine every downstream report, process, and decision.
+In RevOps, data quality isn't just an operational necessity — it's the foundation of your entire go-to-market strategy.
+In our three-tier RevOps data quality model, the first and foundational tier is technical quality, which ensures your data is trustworthy.
+Without it, the proverbial "garbage in, garbage out" principle will undermine every downstream report, process, and decision.

 What is technical data quality